expo/expo/docs/pages/client/distribution-for-android.md

 import ConfigurationDiff from '~/components/plugins/ConfigurationDiff';

-> ⚠️ **Managed Expo projects are not yet supported**, but we are working on bringing the Dev Launcher to the Managed Workflow!
-If you want to build a managed Expo project with the Dev Launcher, you'll have to eject it first.
+> ⚠️ **Managed Expo projects are not yet supported**, but we are working on bringing the Development Client to the Managed Workflow!
+If you want to build a managed Expo project with the Development Client, you'll have to eject it first.
 See the [Ejecting to Bare Workflow](../workflow/customizing.md) page to learn how.

 ## 1. Generate a Development APK